Denys88/rl_games/README.md

 * Every agent controlled independetly and has restricted information
 * I used default environment settings with difficulty level 7
 * No curriculum, just baseline PPO
+* Most results are significantly better and faster than QMIX, MAVEN or QTRAN
+* Ofcourse sample efficiency is not that good as in offpolicy methods

 # How to run configs:
 * python3 runner.py --train --file configs/smac/3s5z_vs_3s6z.yaml